prateekmedia/budgie-clipboard-applet/README.md

 ```

 <h2>For reinstalling / Uninstalling</h2>
-If you want to reinstall the applet, then run from the extracted repo's folder:
+If you want to reinstall the applet, then run this from the extracted repo's folder:

 ```
 $ sudo ninja -C build install